-The vagina is the passage from the cervix to the vulva.
-Pain or discomfort in the vagina is often the result of a medical or psychological issue.
-Early treatment and intervention can help a patient get pain relief.
+In females, the vagina is the passage from the cervix to the vulva.
+Pain or discomfort in your vagina is often the result of a medical or psychological issue.
+Early treatment and intervention may help you find relief and lower your risk of complications.

 - vulvovaginal atrophy due to a drop in estrogen following menopause

 Vaginal pain can also stem from a condition called dyspareunia.
 This is a medical term for painful intercourse.
 It can be caused by insufficient lubrication during sex from hormonal changes or lack of sexual arousal.

 Vaginal pain can also stem from psychological conditions, such as a history of sexual abuse.